rothskeller/packet-shell/README.md

     packet quit       quit the packet shell
-    packet receive    connect and receive incoming messages (no send) packet reply      create a new reply to a received message packet send       connect and send queued messages (no receive) packet set        set incident/activation and connection parameters packet show       show a message
+    packet receive    connect and receive incoming messages (no send) packet reply      create a new reply to a received message packet resend     create a new draft copy of a sent message packet send       connect and send queued messages (no receive) packet set        set incident/activation and connection parameters packet show       show a message